-Innovations in anticoagulation for stroke preventionJune 13th, 2012 in Cardiology /
+Innovations in anticoagulation for stroke preventionJune 13, 2012 in Medicine & Health / Cardiology

 New scientific findings in anticoagulation for stroke prevention are paving the way for updates to the European Society of Cardiology (ESC) Guidelines for the management of atrial fibrillation.